seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     publishes, and never as a catalyst item.
-An element admitted on a metric, a milestone, a TVL figure or a price move, or on a partnership no payload reacted to, fails this item as the news ban. **Corrected in place at `2026-09-29-a`:** the item reached a shipped change only through the coin's own channel, which ONDO does not have, and banned the partnership the owner names as a catalyst.
+An element admitted on a metric, a milestone, a TVL figure or a price move, or on a partnership no payload reacted to, fails this item as the news ban. **Corrected in place at `2026-09-29-a`:** the item reached a shipped change only through the coin's own channel, which ONDO did not then have, and banned the partnership the owner names as a catalyst.
-90. **Lane coverage is measured for every coin whose §6a row has not yet been tested against that coin's own largest single-day move of the last thirty days** (§6a), and every coin the measurement leaves `неохваченная` is named in the appendix with the move, its date and the host that did carry the announcement.
-A run reporting full coverage without the measurement is reporting its own bookkeeping. **A coin the measurement cannot be computed for is `неизмеримо`, with its reason** (§11) — no structural row to take the move from, or no lane whose window reaches forty-eight hours before the move — and is named in the appendix as a standing gap, never as a measurement skipped; it is re-tried every run at no cost, because the move and the windows are both in hand. **Corrected in place at `2026-09-27-a`.**
+90. **Lane coverage is measured for every coin whose `coverage` record does not carry this run's `sec6_md5`, by §6a's three named parts** — the move, `carried`, the status — and every `охвачена` names the lane's record that ANNOUNCED the change, by its title and date: **a coin passed on records merely dated inside the window fails this item.** Every coin left `неохваченная` is named in the appendix with the move, its day and the publisher that did carry the announcement.
+A run reporting full coverage without the measurement is reporting its own bookkeeping. **A coin at `неизмерима` carries its reason** (§11) — a move that could not be taken, or no announcement found for it — and is named in the appendix as a standing gap, never as a measurement skipped, and re-tried on every run. **Corrected in place at `2026-09-27-a` and `2026-09-30-b`:** it passed NEAR on a forum's activity while §6a recorded that forum as unable to carry NEAR's launch, and it held the five declared perpetuals at `неизмерима` for a move TZ-52 measured this machine able to take.
-91. **`# КАТАЛИЗАТОРЫ` prints «Поиск не завершён.» exactly when `analyst/state.json`, as this run wrote it, shows a lane stale by date or by `sec6_md5` — the exchange lane by its `ts` (§6a) — a coin, book or systemic lane without this run's discovery search, or a coin item 90 required, COULD measure and did not** (§2) — a coin at `неизмеримо` is not one.
+91. **`# КАТАЛИЗАТОРЫ` prints «Поиск не завершён.» exactly when `analyst/state.json`, as this run wrote it, shows a lane stale by date or by `sec6_md5` — the exchange lane by its `ts` (§6a) — a coin, book or systemic lane without this run's discovery search, or a coin item 90 required, COULD measure and did not** (§2) — a coin at `неизмерима` is not one.
 The audit reads the state and the answer side by side, and a disagreement fails this item in either direction. **Corrected in place at `2026-09-27-a`:** three declared perpetuals with no structural row made the string permanent, and on 21.09 it printed over a hunt that had read every lane and run every search.